Shape-Constrained Regression using Sum of Squares Polynomials: Applications of Shape-Constrained Regression to Economics, Real-Time Optimization, and Optimal Transport

 In its current form however, problem (\ref{eq:problem.opt.transport}) is not quite a shape-constrained regression problem of the type (\ref{eq:opt.tg}) or (\ref{eq:opt.th}).
 This is due to the matrix variable $P$ which makes the problem non-convex.
-To circumvent this issue, we solve (\ref{eq:problem.opt.transport}) using alternate minimization: we fix $f$ and solve for $P$ using, e.g., Sinkhorn's algorithm (see, e.g., \cite{peyre2019computational}).
+To circumvent this issue, we use alternate minimization: we fix $f$ and solve for $P$ using, e.g., Sinkhorn's algorithm (see \cite{peyre2019computational}).
 We then fix $P$ and solve for $f$.
 If we parametrize $f$ as a polynomial (with $P$ fixed), we obtain a shape-constrained polynomial regression problem:

-which we solve using the sum of squares techniques described in Section \ref{subsec:approx}.
+which we solve using the sos techniques from Section \ref{sec:sose}.
 We iterate this process until convergence.

 An example of the output images obtained via this process is given in Figure \ref{fig:illustration.color.transfer}.
 Additional illustrations can be found in Figure \ref{fig:comparison.color.transfer} for different values of $l$ and $L$ with $d=4$ and $r=3$.
 The color transfer application works particularly well for the SOSE as the number of features is small (equal to 3), the number of data points is very large, as it corresponds to the number of pixels in the images, and as a large number of new predictions need to be made (one per pixel of the input image).
-In contrast, the CLSE approach considered in \cite{paty2020regularity} requires the authors to segment the images via k-means clustering to compute $f^*$ in a reasonable amount of time.
+In contrast, the CLSE approach considered in \cite{paty2020regularity} requires the authors to segment the images via k-means clustering to limit computation time.
 Pre-processing of this type can lead to undesirable artifacts in the output image and grainy texture, which our method avoids.
-Furthermore, predictions in \cite{paty2020regularity} are obtained via a quadratically-constrained quadratic program (rather than a linear program as is the case for standard CLSE) due to the nature of the shape constraints, which makes each prediction quite expensive to compute.
-This is in opposition to the SOSE, where predictions are simply point evaluations of a polynomial.